Graduation & Diplomas

 The University of Delaware confers degrees at the end of the fall, spring, winter and summer sessions.
-Commencement ceremonies are held in May and in January.
+Commencement ceremonies are held in May.

 For additional information

 - Undergraduates should contact their Student Service / Assistant Dean's office.

 - Graduate students should contact the Graduate Studies Office at (302) 831-8697 or email firstname.lastname@example.org.

 - General graduation questions can be addressed to Registrar@udel.edu or call (302) 831-8924.

 As noted in the Academic Catalog, "Upon degree conferral, the academic record is finalized and no further changes (addition of a minor, grade change) may be made."

 Graduate Degree Candidates